 - site:.edu “student discounts”

-Now you need to look for a place to submit your discount.
+Once you find the right URLs, you need to look for a place to submit your discount.
 Most, as in this example, have a simple suggestion form.

-While others require you to do some paperwork:
+Some will be really quick.
+Others may require you to do some paperwork:

 Either way, the legwork is worth it for this kind of .edu link action!